guardtime/libksi/doc/tutorial/t4_async_signing.md

 requests, the run method should be invoked as long as there are pending request left.

-The type of the information contained in the returned handle can be determined via #KSI_AsyncHandle_getState.
+The type of data contained in the returned handle can be determined via #KSI_AsyncHandle_getState.
 The returned \c state can be:
 - #KSI_ASYNC_STATE_RESPONSE_RECEIVED for an aggregation response, or
 - #KSI_ASYNC_STATE_ERROR for an error status.